npm/npmo-docs/workflow/publishing-packages.md

 scope that you used while logging in:

 1. create a folder with the name of your module, e.g., `my-test-module`.
-2. run `npm init` specifying the scope you used while logging in:
+2. run `npm init` specifying the scope you used while logging in (see [Using npm Enterprise for Private Packages](/cli/configuration.md#option-2-using-enterprise-for-private-packages-only)):

   > `npm init --scope=@mycompany`